 Permanent makeup artists in Virginia may have a great job outlook to look forward to!
 With the rapid growth in this field, an increasing number of people are looking for skilled, educated permanent makeup artists.
-According to O*Net, an 11% increase in job openings is expected for cosmetology professionals between 2012 and 2022.
+According to CareerOneStop, a 12% increase in job openings is expected for skincare specialists between 2016 and 2026.
 This growth rate is in line with the national average.
 Your job outlook may be more positive if you live in a progressive urban area, where people tend to go for new beauty services.
 The salary you take in as a permanent makeup artist is dependent on your level of experience, how good you are at marketing, and how many services you can provide.
-O*Net indicates that the average salary for a Virginia beauty professional is $28,000 per year, although those at the top of the earning scale may earn more than $60,200 per year.
+ZipRecruiter indicates that the average salary for a Virginia permanent makeup artist is $61,411 per year.

 Many permanent makeup artists agree that the most important trait you can bring to your new career is a desire to serve your customers.
 Customers will likely come to you for all sorts of reasons: no longer wanting to do makeup every day, being physically unable to apply their own makeup, or wanting to prevent the signs of aging on their face.
 No matter why a customer comes to you or what type of permanent makeup they want, it's part of your job to make them feel comfortable and accepted while they sit in your chair.
 This is a very artistic and creative field.
 Shirley Zhou, a local licensed permanent makeup artist, notes that it's important to keep up on trends in color, application style, and techniques.
 In her opinion, two of the most important qualities for permanent makeup artists are artistry and experience.
 You can develop both of these qualities while in school and while progressing in your career.
 Like Zhou, you may decide to open your own salon to set the rates and hours of your salon.
 However, you can also work for a dermatologist or salon if you wish.
 By looking at your long-term career goals, you can decide which setting is right for you.